advents-io/advents/README.md

 ## Contribution

-Feel free to contribute to the SDK!
+Feel free to contribute!
 Follow these steps:

 1. Fork this repository
 2. Create your feature branch (`git checkout -b feature/new-feature`)